Ethics group lawsuit says Trump is violating Constitution

 On Sunday, she declined comment on the pending lawsuit against the president.

-The lawyers attached to the case include CREW board chairman Norman Eisen, an ethics lawyer for President Obama, and vice-chairman Richard Painter, a former ethics lawyer for President George W. Bush.
+The lawyers attached to the case include CREW board chairman Norman Eisen, an ethics lawyer for President Obama, and vice-chairman Richard Painter, the chief ethics lawyer in the George W. Bush administration.

+CREW characterizes itself as a "nonprofit legal watchdog group dedicated to holding public officials accountable for their actions."
+Painter says this suit goes beyond politics.

+"We're not for big government and government spending and the rest of it.
+Millions of conservatives are sick and tired of corruption, and there's nothing liberal or conservative about this," he said on CNN's "New Day."

 Constitutional law scholars Erwin Chemerinsky, Laurence H. Tribe and Zephyr Teachout, and Deepak Gupta are also on the case.